-Serrano (2006), adopts a morphological approach to identify "urban areas and agglomerations" in Spain.
-This category contains those continuous areas formed by a "central" municipality of more than 75,000 inhabitants surrounded by a belt of municipalities so that the entire area has at least 100,000 inhabitants.
+100,000 inhabitants.
 The belt is determined using a distance-based criterion: 40 Km from the central city for the large areas, and 15 Km for the small areas.
 For the year 2001, he identifies 45 urban agglomerations which have 9% of the Spanish municipalities and 61% of the total population.
 The largest agglomerations are Madrid (41 municipalities and 5 million inhabitants), Barcelona (74 municipalities and 3.8 million inhabitants) and Valencia (63 municipalities and 1.56 million inhabitants).
 This methodology is quite simple, and only population and distance data are required.
 On the other hand, no justification is raised for the election of the distance thresholds and why they are the same for all the range of large or small urban areas.
 In fact, the small number of municipalities surrounding Madrid suggests the inaccuracy of this morphological criterion to take into account the socioeconomic structure of complex metropolitan areas.

-Clusa and Roca (1997) provides an algorithm in two stages for the identification of the metropolitan area of Barcelona based on the former USA Federal Register (1990) procedure for the identification of metropolitan areas in New England.
+Clusa and Roca (1997) provides an algorithm in two stages for the identification of the metropolitan area of Barcelona based on the former USA Federal Register (Office of Management and Budget, 1990) procedure for the identification of metropolitan areas in New England.
 In the first step, they identify a central core as a municipality of more than 50,000 inhabitants plus those municipalities in which at least 15% of their resident employees commutes to this municipality.
 The hinterland is formed by those municipalities in which at least 15% of their resident employees commutes to the central core.
 As a difference from the USA procedure, Clusa and Roca iterate four times the criterion to form the hinterland, each time using the result of the previous iteration as the core.
 Contiguity criteria are used after the last iteration.
-As labour markets tend to be self-contained, the choice of four iterations is based on the fact that after the third iteration the number of municipalities included is very small and in subsequent iterations tend to nil.
+As labour markets tend to be self-contained, the choice of four iterations is based on the empirical fact that after the third iteration the number of municipalities included is very small and in subsequent iterations tend to nil.
 The area identified using this procedure for the year 1991 has 145 municipalities and 4.2 million inhabitants.

 This criterion has been latterly applied to the entire region of Catalonia by Trullén and Boix (2000) and Boix and Galletto (2004) who identifies five metropolitan areas and their evolution since 1986.
 Roca et al. (2005) extended the procedure to identify the metropolitan areas of the seven largest cities in Spain in 1991 and 2001.
 The results for 2001 remark the size of Madrid (608 municipalities and a population of 5.6 millions) and Barcelona (227 municipalities and a population of 4.5 millions).
-With more than one million inhabitants they also identify Valencia (152 municipalities and a population of 1.7 millions), Seville (60 municipalities and a population of 1.4 millions) and Bilbao (104 municipalities and a population of 1.1 millions).
+With more than one million inhabitants they also identify Valencia (152 municipalities and a population of 1.7 millions), Seville (60 municipalities and a population of 1.1 millions) and Bilbao (104 municipalities and a population of 1.1 millions).